Mezzo-Soprano

 To get Acrobat Reader for pdf files:

 Jenny Knapp, mezzo-soprano, has been praised by critics as “a strong singer and an empathetic actress” possessing “a beautiful voice, with a stylish sense of stage presence that is at once impassioned but poised”.
 “Her mezzo-soprano voice is gorgeous through its entire range.”
-Ms. Knapp was heard most recently as Cherubino in Skagit Opera’s 2007 acclaimed performance of The Marriage of Figaro, and as Charlotte in Opera Pacifica’s Werther.
-A frequent guest of the Seattle Symphony, Ms. Knapp was recently heard in the World Premiere of Bruce Ruddell’s The Healing Heart of Lushootseed, and as the title character in Bizet’s Carmen.
+Ms. Knapp was heard most recently as the mezzo-soprano soloist in Verdi’s Requiem, and as Carmen in Opera Pacifica’s performance of Carmen.
+A frequent guest of the Seattle Symphony, Ms. Knapp will be heard this season as the soloist in Samuel Jones’ Four Haiku.
+With the Seattle Symphony, she was recently heard as Jessie in the their performance of Kurt Weill’s The Little Mahagonny, the soloist in the World Premiere of Bruce Ruddell’s The Healing Heart of Lushootseed, and portrayed the title character in excerpts from Bizet’s Carmen.
 She was the featured soloist in Falla’s El Amor Brujo as well as his Three-Cornered Hat with Gerard Schwarz.
-For two seasons, Ms. Knapp starred as the Mother in the Symphony’s production of Menotti’s Amahl and the Night Visitors.
-She will return to the Symphony in 2008 as Jessie in their production of Kurt Weill’s The Little Mahagonny
+For two seasons, Ms. Knapp starred as the Mother in the Symphony’s production of Menotti’s Amahl and the Night Visitors